zKnight79/vue-komponents/readme.md

 + `icon` : An optional icon for the node that replaces the global treeview `icon` (see the `loading-indicator` attribute of the `<vue-treeview>` for more details).
 + `iconFolderClosed` : An optional icon for the node that replaces the global treeview `icon-folder-closed` (see the `icon-folder-closed` attribute of the `<vue-treeview>` for more details).
 + `iconFolderOpen` : An optional icon for the node that replaces the global treeview `icon-folder-open` (see the `icon-folder-open` attribute of the `<vue-treeview>` for more details).
 + `onClick` :  An optional method that'll be called when the node, if non-folder, is clicked.
+The method has no argument.

 Check the sources in the [demo] folder to find an example for both components.